 We conclude that routine monitoring of well-being as an integral part of diabetes care as recommended by International Diabetes Federation and the American Diabetes Association (14,15) is feasible, well received, and promotes the recognition of patient’s psychological needs.
 Longitudinal data will show if implementing MIND positively impacts emotional well-being.

 This study was supported by an unrestricted research grant from Novo Nordisk.
 No other potential conflicts of interest relevant to this article were reported.

-The authors thank all of the patients who participated in this study and the staff members of the participating centers for valuable contributions.
-The authors also thank Noortje Zandbelt, Wilmy Cleijne, and Tibor Hajos (all from the VU University Medical Center) for assistance in data management and Tibor Hajos (Vrije Universiteit Medical Center) for his statistical advice.
+The authors express their gratitude to all the patients who participated in this study and to the staff members and volunteers of the participating centers for their valuable contribution.
+The authors also thank Noortje Zandbelt (Vrije Universiteit Medical Center) for her assistance in data management and Tibor Hajos (Vrije Universiteit Medical Center) for his statistical advice.